the16thpythonist/ufotest/docs/usage.rst

 The following is a small overview of the available commands:

-- **init**: Initializes the necessary installation folder and a default configuration file, which is needed to use this command line interface
+- :ref:`init<init>` : Initializes the necessary installation folder and a default configuration file, which is needed to use this command line interface
 - **config**: Opens the config file for the ufotest project with the preferred editor
 - **install**: Installs the necessary dependencies, which are required to operate the UFO camera